 Make-a-Plate, the same company that made those draw-it-yourself plate kits eons ago when we were young is still cranking out priceless keepsakes.
-I still have mine from kindergarten — and I’m NOT saying how old they are, but it takes more than one hand to count the presidents since then.
+I still have mine from kindergarten!
+And no, I’m NOT saying how old they are — but it takes more than one hand to count the presidents since then.
 I’ll leave it at that.
-My plates still look great and are quite useful, so I’m sold.
+My Make-a-Plate plates still look great and are quite useful, so I’m sold.

-If you’ve never heard of Make-a-Plate kits but are looking for a nifty gift for kids, or anyone for that matter, here’s how Make-a-Plate and Photo Plate kits work:
+If you’ve never heard of Make-a-Plate kits and are looking for a nifty gift for kids, or anyone for that matter, here’s how Make-a-Plate kits work:

 - First, buy the Make-a-Plate Kit (see links to the best deals we found below).
 The kit includes art paper, markers, instructions, and return envelope.

 - Next, let your imagination go wild — kids create a masterpiece; moms record favorite family recipes; friends create memory plates for brides, graduates, coaches — the possibilities are endless.

 - Last, send in your artwork to be preserved as a durable, dishwasher-safe melamine plastic plate.

 Make-a-Plate offers two types of kits, individual kits and group and classroom kits, and there are differences in cost and how processing is handled.
 Which one is the best for you?
 Here’s a look at the differences between the two.

 In the individual Make-a-Plate Craft Kit by Makit Products, the kit price includes the production and return shipping of one finished item — choose from a plate, bowl, drink bottle and more.
 This kit is a great gift item since there are no additional costs to get one item produced.
 Your gift recipient can also elect to have more items made from the same artwork for additional fees.